Table of Contents

-Brand Positioning is one of the crucial elements of the entire brand architecture and strategy as it conveys the values, ethos, vision, and the fundamentals of the brand and the overall company.
+Brand Position is one of the crucial elements of the entire brand architecture and strategy as it conveys the values, ethos, vision, and the fundamentals of the brand and the overall company.

 Marketers concerned with an effective brand position for their firm’s brands should seek to understand carefully the relevant dimensions along which their brands are able to be distinguishable and distinctive as a result of consumer evaluations of brands in the marketplace.
-Effective brand positioning is an important aim in a firm’s marketing strategy development and associated marketing mix management.
+Effective brand position is an important aim in a firm’s marketing strategy development and associated marketing mix management.